DavidGoldwasser/PAT_projects/pat_sddc_office/measures/create_typical_doe_building_from_model/README.md

 While this measure has many arguments, they all have default values so you can start using it to get familiar with out without using the arguments.
 What is important is that the model passed in contains spaces with stub space types assigned.
 In addition to choice arguments, this measure has a number of bool arguments allowing the measure to be customized to meet your needs or to be split into two parts with other measures add in the model.
 You can for example use this to add constructions only, or to add everything else but leave constructions alone.
 An example use case for splitting this apart and adding other measures between would be to apply energy efficiency measures for new construction.
 The HVAC system should be added after the EE measures because an autosizing simulation is run to set the system equipment efficiencies for the selected template.

-## DOE and DEER Template and Building Type Mapping
+## DOE Template and Building Type Mapping

-Note, that this particular measure has access to both DOE and DEER templates (vintages).
-It is important for using this measure that the template chosen is in line with the  building type(s) for the stub space types in the seed model.
-Below is a list of for each.

-#### DOE
 - Templates:
   - DOE Ref Pre-1980
   - DOE Ref 1980 - 2004